aws/aws-msk-iam-auth/README.md

 # Binds SASL client implementation.
 Uses the specified profile name to look for credentials.
 sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsProfileName="<Credential Profile Name>";
 ```
-### Specifying a role based credential profile for a client
+#### Specifying a role based credential profile for a client

-If the client wants to assume a role and use the role's temporary credentials to communicate with a MSK cluster, they
+Some clients may want to assume a role and use the role's temporary credentials to communicate with a MSK
- should create a credential profile for that role following the rules for [Using an IAM role in the CLI][RoleProfileCLI].
+ cluster.
+One way to do that is to create a credential profile for that role following the rules for
+ [Using an IAM role in the CLI][RoleProfileCLI].
  They can then pass in the name of the credential profile as described [above](#specifying-an-alternate-credential-profile-for-a-client).

 As an example, let's say a Kafka client is running on an Ec2 instance and the Kafka client wants to use an IAM role